bo-ku/oxford-economics-data-engineer-assessment/README.md

 # AAPL Stock Analysis Pipeline

-**Oxford Economics - Data Engineer Technical Assessment**
+**Data Engineer Technical Assessment**

 ## Overview

-My submission for the Oxford Economics Data Engineer assessment.
+My submission for the Data Engineer assessment.
 I wanted to keep things simple and readable while showing how I think about this stuff in a production context -- clean code, well-commented SQL, and straightforward algorithms for the bonus questions instead of over-engineered abstractions.

 The pipeline ingests AAPL stock data, loads it into SQLite, answers all the assessment questions (including both bonus problems), and generates a lightweight interactive HTML report as a value-add for downstream review.